-Registration Examination administered by the Commission on Dietetic Registration (CDR
+Registration Examination administered by the Commission on Dietetic Registration (CDR)

-The Department offers bachelor's degrees in two dietetic programs that partially satisfy the requirements for becoming an RD- the Nutrition and Dietetics Program (NAD) (formerly the Didactic Program in Nutrition and Dietetics) and the BS/MS Dietetics (formerly the Dietitian Education Program (DEP).
-The NAD provides the academic course work and graduates of the program apply to an Accredited Internship Program in Nutrition and Dietetics (IPND) to fulfill the supervised practice requirement.
-Upon completion of both, an individual is eligible to take the Registration Examination.
+The Department offers bachelor's degrees in two dietetic programs that partially satisfy the requirements for becoming an RD- the Didactic Program in Nutrition and Dietetics (NAD) (formerly the Didactic Program in Dietetics) and the Combined Dietetics BS MS Pathway.
+The NAD provides the undergraduate academic course work and graduates of the program apply to an Accredited Internship Program in Nutrition and Dietetics (IPND) to fulfill the supervised practice requirement.
+Application to master's program if not included the IPND.
+Upon completion of undergraduate work, supervised practice, and master's degree, an individual is eligible to take the Registration Examination.